shoutem/shoutem.github.io/_posts/1-1-1-Introduction.md

 # Getting Started
 <hr />

 This tutorial shows how to write custom **Shoutem extensions** on Shoutem platform.
 It introduces the most important Shoutem extensions concepts.
-After completing this tutorial, you will have a running **mobile app** that uses created **custom extension** with components from [Shoutem UI Toolkit]({{ site.baseurl }}/docs/ui-toolkit/introduction) and retrieves content from the [Shoutem Cloud Storage](/docs/coming-soon).
+After completing this tutorial, you will have a running **mobile app** that uses created **custom extension** with components from [Shoutem UI Toolkit]({{ site.baseurl }}/docs/ui-toolkit/introduction) and retrieves content from the _Shoutem Cloud Storage_.

 Here's a preview how completed app will look like.